-‘Sports Illustrated’ Model Haley Kalil Shows Off Bountiful Cleavage In Skintight Zipped Corset
+‘Sports Illustrated’ Model Haley Kalil Shows Off Bountiful Cleavage In Skintight Zipped Bustier-Inspired Dress

 “I feel like that dog face has never/will never lose a staring contest!” they opined.

 Haley recently showcased her booty in a G-string, according to The Inquisitr.
-She teamed the bottoms with a drawstring crop-top that barely covered her curves.
+She teamed the bottoms with a drawstring crop top which barely covered her curves.